 Wise enough to be Foolish by Gauri Jayaram

-Story of a woman growing up in middle class India, working and finding her own identity and going through a series of relationships, a bad marriage and finally finding her arm candy whom she finally settles down with.
+Wise enough to be Foolish is a story of a woman growing up in middle-class India, working and finding her own identity.
+And going through a series of relationships, a bad marriage and finally finding her arm candy whom she finally settles down with.

-To begin with I liked the story of an average girl growing up in Army Cantonments, having consistent problems with parents and siblings, always finding herself in the company of boys and finally getting motivated to do good by someone she had crush on.
-Moves to a hostel in Mumbai where she make friends and discovers what we call the ‘cool’ life of a big city, works in hospitality industry and enjoys some of the frills that come with it.
-Goes through a series of bad relationships – and one should never believe a story heard only from one side – marries someone she actually thought she is having a casual relationship with, get divorced and goes wild on a man hunt like a possessed woman.
-Finally settles down for someone without even meeting him and the story stops there with cliché – rest is history.
+To begin with, I liked the story of an average girl growing up in Army Cantonments, having consistent problems with parents and siblings.
+Always finding herself in the company of boys.
+And finally getting motivated to do good by someone she had a crush on.
+Moves to a hostel in Mumbai where she makes friends.
+And discovers what we call the ‘cool’ life of a big city.
+Works in the hospitality industry and enjoys some of the frills that come with it.
+Goes through a series of bad relationships – and one should never believe a story heard only from one side.
+Marries someone she actually thought she is having a casual relationship with.
+Get divorced.
+And goes wild on a manhunt like a possessed woman.
+Finally, settles down for someone without even meeting him.
+And the story stops there with cliché – rest is history.

-Story begun well but somewhere lost it.
+The story begun well but somewhere lost it.
 Language is nice, informal and conversational that suits well for the first person narration.
 At best it can be called author’s memoirs with disguised names.
-Is it an extraordinary journey – nope, is it a funny, hilarious journey – nope, can it inspire others – don’t think so.
+Is it an extraordinary journey – nope.
+Is it a funny, hilarious journey – nope.
+Can it inspire others – don’t think so.